BaldurThor/Merger-Kingdom-Defence/readme.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Running the game is simple, just download the latest release from the [Releases](https://github.com/BaldurThor/Merger-Kingdom-Defence/releases) section for your operating system.
+Running the game is simple, just download the latest release from the [Releases](https://github.com/BaldurThor/Merger-Kingdom-Defence/releases) section for your operating system.<br/>You can alternatively play it in your browser on [Itch.io](https://baldurthor.itch.io/merger-kingdom-defence)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>